 For each IBC list, the agency publishes a crosswalk of approved IBCs and their aligned programs of study on the Career and Technical Education website at https://tea.texas.gov/academics/college-career-and-military-prep/career-and-technical-education/industry-based-certifications.
-This resource allows districts and campuses to support program development and planning by aligning IBCs to Programs of Study.
+This resource allows districts and campuses to support program development and planning by aligning IBCs to perform setudy.

 House Bill 773 (2021) requires the Texas Education Agency to include Program of Study Completers as an indicator within the accountability system.
-To allow districts time to implement aligned programs of study, the following transition timeline provides guidance on how the alignment will be phased in.
+To allow districts time to implement aligned programs of study, the following transition timeline provides guidance on how the alignment will be phased-in-over-the next three years.